 Lighters vary in their usefulness.
 The long-barreled butane lighters are good for igniting most things other than lanterns with very small openings and some of them can be refilled.
-Cigarette lighters, on the other hand, are much less lighters are not as useful, as there’s no way of directing the flame downward and it will burn back toward your fingers.
+Cigarette lighters, on the other hand, are much less useful, as there’s no way of directing the flame downward and it will burn back toward your fingers.

 FUELS NEVER TO USE INDOORS (BUT THAT YOU'LL WANT TO STORE ANYWAY)